 Will keep roaring around you (Norma, I.9)

-At the lexical level, the first line is obviously inspired by Dido’s imagery – ‘by waves’ (‘per undas’) and ‘by winds’ (‘ventis’) in Virgil’s Aeneid IV.
-381. So is the librettist’s use of ‘furie’ (rage in the plural), which goes back Dido’s words some lines before the above quotation (line 376).
-This word is noteworthy for ambivalence and rich mythological associations: it may refer to Dido’s /Norma’s personal rage, but Furie may also be taken as a reference to the Furies (Erynies in Greek) − female chthonic deities of vengeance and retribution for committing crimes against the natural order or swearing a false oath (perjury).
-These are, by the way, the ironically so-called Eumenides (‘The Kindly Ones’) in the last play of Aeschylus’ trilogy Oresteia pursuing Orestes to punish him for the murder of his mother.
-It is an ingenious idea of Felice Romani as a classicist to ascribe this word (with all its religious and cultural connotations in the Greco-Roman civilization) to a Druid priestess rebuking a Roman proconsul.
+At the lexical level, the first line is obviously inspired by Dido’s imagery — “ by waves” (“per undas”) and “by winds” (“ventis”) — in Virgil’s Aeneid IV.
+381. So is the librettist’s use of “furie” (rage in the plural), which refers back to Dido’s words some lines preceding the above quotation (line 376).
+This word is noteworthy for its ambiguity and rich mythological associations.
+Furie may refer to Dido’s or Norma’s personal rage, but the word may also be considered a reference to the Furies (Erinyes in Greek), female chthonic deities of vengeance and retribution for the commission of crimes against the natural order or for swearing a false oath (perjury).
+The Furies also happen to be the ironically named Eumenides (“The Kindly Ones”) in the last play of Aeschylus’ trilogy Oresteia, pursuing Orestes to punish him for the murder of his mother.
+It is ingenious of Romani, as a classicist, to have this word, with all its religious and cultural connotations in the Greco-Roman civilization, uttered by a Druid priestess rebuking a Roman proconsul.

-Mutatis mutandis, the idea of Norma’s death in flames was possibly inspired by the depiction of Dido contemplating her own funeral pyre (before falling on the sword that Aeneas had given her), though in Norma’s case the two protagonists share their fate on the pyre.
-Carthage's Phoenician Queen of Virgil's Aeneid seems also to have provided Felice Romani with the inspiration for creating the flamboyantly royal aura and heroic temper of the Druid priestess.
-The image of destructive fire conveyed by the epithet ‘burning’ is dominant throughout the opera, as an anticipation of its finale.
+Mutatis mutandis, the idea of Norma’s death in flames was possibly inspired by the depiction of Dido contemplating her own funeral pyre before falling on the sword that Aeneas had given her, although in Norma, the two protagonists share their fate on the pyre.
+Carthage’s Phoenician Queen of Virgil’s Aeneid seems also to have provided Romani with the inspiration for the flamboyantly royal aura and heroic temper with which he infused the Druid priestess.
+The image of destructive fire conveyed by the epithet “burning” is dominant throughout the opera, anticipating its tragic finale.

-In composing Norma’s libretto, Romani followed the basic structure of Soumet’s play of that name but introduced significant changes, the most drastic of which was to delete completely the last act (as already mentioned, Romani’s Norma did not kill her children).
-By the way, unlike the children in Soumet’s play who have an active role, in Romani’s libretto they never utter a single word.
-It should be stressed that in addition to Soumet’s play, Romani relied on all of the above sources and succeeded in creating a very special synthesis − a rare blend of erudition and poetic virtuosity, with a flowing, naturally musical rhythm and rhyme.
-The text contains extremely impressive figures of speech, subtle ambiguities, metaphors, rhetorical discourse and a lot of cultural allusions (as that mentioned above with respect to the Furies) expressed with great finesse − all of which are reflected and amplified by Bellini’s bel canto.
-The cultural differences between the between the historical background and character of the above sources may explain some aspects in the dialectic profile of this opera.
+In composing Norma’s libretto, Romani followed the basic structure of Soumet’s play of the same name but introduced significant changes, the most drastic of which was to delete completely Soumet’s last act; as already noted, Romani’s Norma did not kill her children, as did Medea and Soumet’s Norma.
+Interestingly, in contrast to the children in Soumet’s play, who have an active role, in Romani’s libretto, the children in Norma never utter a single word, perhaps because the real drama in the opera is the metamorphosis of the heroine and not the fate of the children.
+It should be stressed that in addition to Soumet’s play, Romani relied on all of the above sources and succeeded in creating a very special synthesis, a rare blend of erudition and poetic virtuosity, with a flowing, naturally musical rhythm and rhyme.
+The text contains extremely sophisticated figures of speech, subtle ambiguities, metaphors, rhetorical discourse and numerous cultural allusions (such as that mentioned above with respect to the Furies) expressed with great finesse, all of which are reflected and amplified by Bellini’s bel canto.
+The cultural differences among the historical backgrounds and characters of the above sources may explain some elements of the dialectic profile of this opera.

 Norma’s Dialectics

-Norma is a dialectic opera − built on a series of contrasts and dichotomies which merge into a complex synthesis.
-One aspect of this binary concept is associated with the two worlds of the eponymous heroine, the public sphere and the private sphere: chief priestess committed to a vow of chastity on the one hand, secret lover and mother on the other hand.
-The world of her inner feelings is full of dichotomies: love and hate; jealousy and empathy (for her rival); cruelty and generosity; lust for revenge and readiness for clemency; hope and despair; fury and reconciliation.
+Norma is a dialectic opera, built on a series of contrasts and dichotomies, which merge into a complex synthesis.
+One aspect of this binary concept is associated with the two worlds of the heroine: the public sphere and the private sphere; a chief priestess who is committed to a vow of chastity, but is also secretly a paramour and a mother.
+The world of her inner feelings is replete with dichotomies: love and hate; jealousy and empathy (for her rival); cruelty and generosity; lust for revenge and readiness for forgiveness; hope and despair; fury and reconciliation.